Nareshix/rsql/README.md

 ### False positive during compile time checks
 - I tried my best to support as many sql and sqlite-specific queries as possible.
 In the extremely rare case of a false positive (valid SQL syntax **fails** or type inference **incorrectly fails**), you can fall back to the `sql_runtime!` macro.
 Would appreciate it if u could open an issue as well.

+### Cannot type cast as Boolean
+- This is a limitation of sqlite since it doesn't natively have `boolean` type.
+I may find some workaround in the future but its not guaranteed.
+For now if you want to type cast as bool, u have to type cast it as an `integer` and add either 1 (`TRUE`) or 0 (`False`)

 ## TODOS
 1. upsert
 2. transactions
-3. check_constarint in SELECT is ignored for now. maybe in future will make use of this col
+3. check_constarint field in SELECT is ignored for now. maybe in future will make use of this field
-4. in case cant infer type do type casting with pg syntax or normal sqlite. but take note ::bool dont work or CAST AS bool also
-5. cant cast as bool
+4. cant cast as bool